Quantum memory assisted observable estimation: Gate Errors

 In the previous deductions, we assumed perfect quantum gates.
 However, any quantum device will have non-negligible gate errors and it is therefore important to estimate the effect of these on the performance of the observable estimation.

 The cardinal task of the QSP method is to encode an estimate of the observable into the phase of the memory qubit.
 Therefore, we can simplify the discussion of gate errors by looking at the scenario of a faulty encoding of a phase into a single qubit.
-Let us assume that with probability $1-p$, $p\in[0,1]$ no error happens in the phase encoding and the true phase $\Phi_a$ is encoded in the single qubit.
+Let us assume that with probability $1-p$, $p\in[0,1]$ no error happens in the phase encoding and the true phase $\Phi_N$ is encoded in the single qubit.
 With the probability $p$ some gate errors happened, and the phase encoded in the memory qubit is an unpredictable value $\in[0,2\pi]$.

 The process is repeated many times in order to achieve an estimate of $\Phi_a$ similar to the description following Eq.~(\ref{1058_6}) in Appendix A above.
-However, instead of sampling from the true probability distribution corresponding to $\Phi_a$, we are instead sampling from the distributions
+However, instead of sampling from the true probability distribution corresponding to $\Phi_N$, we are instead sampling from the distributions

-where $\Phi_a$ is the phase encoded when no gate errors were acquired, while the second term corresponds to the case when a gate error happened, and we assume the memory qubit is left in a completely depolarised state.
+where $\Phi_N$ is the phase encoded when no gate errors were acquired, while the second term corresponds to the case when a gate error happened, and we assume the memory qubit is left in a completely depolarised state.
 We can follow the procedure of the previous section to introduce \eqref{21} with the updated probabilities from Eqs.~(\ref{1304}).
-All the derivations are similar in this case, and we again arrive at a variance of the estimate, which scales as $ \sigma^2\hat{\Phi}_a\sim 1/M_q$.
+All the derivations are similar in this case, and we again arrive at a variance of the estimate, which scales as $ \sigma^2\hat{\Phi}_N\sim 1/M_q$.
 Note, however, that the estimated value with gate errors ($\hat{Q}_g$) will deviate from the true value without gate errors $\hat{Q}$ as

 in the limit of $p\ll1$.
 The effect of gate errors will thus lead to an inaccuracy in the estimate.
 This inaccuracy should be smaller than the targeted standard deviation ($\sqrt{\eta}$) of the estimation in order to be negligible.
-We assume that the number of gate operations in the state preparation circuit is roughly set by the number of qubits in the $n$ (see Appendix~\ref{ap_c}).
-The probability of a gate error happening during one QSP round is then $p\sim 3p_1 n$, where $p_1$ is the single gate error probability.
+We assume that the errors arising in our protocol are dominated by the errors emerging in the state preparation circuits.
+As we state in Appendix~\ref{ap_c}, we suppose that the number of gate operations in the state preparation circuit is roughly set by the number of qubits $n$.
+We then approximate the total probability of an error happening during the state preparation circuit as $\sim n p_1$, where $p_1\ll1$ is the average probability of making an error during a single gate operation (one-qubit or two-qubit gate).
+The probability of a gate error happening during one QSP round is then $p\sim 3p_1 n$, since it involves three state preparation circuits.
 From this, we can estimate that the required gate error probability should be low enough such that